rails/rails/guides/source/active_record_migrations.md

 This adds a new foreign key to the `author_id` column of the `articles` table.
 The key references the `id` column of the `authors` table.
-If the column names can not be derived from the table names, you can use the `:column` and `:primary_key` options.
+If the column names cannot be derived from the table names, you can use the `:column` and `:primary_key` options.

 Rails will generate a name for every foreign key starting with